mblayman/mattlayman.com/content/understand-django/2020-11-04-user-authentication.md

 to match the styling
 of your site.
 For example,
-to customize the login view,
+to customize the logout view,
-you would create a file named `registration/login.html` in your templates directory.
+you would create a file named `registration/logged_out.html` in your templates directory.
 The {{< extlink "https://docs.djangoproject.com/en/4.1/topics/auth/default/#all-authentication-views" "All authentication views" >}}
 documentation provides information
 about each view
 and the name of each template
 to override.
+Note that you *must* provide a template for the login view as the framework does not supply a default template for that view.

 If you have more complex needs for your site,